eslawski/vacation-blogs/_posts/2018-09-12-i-started-a-blog.markdown

 {% include image_grid_landscapes.html
 image_list="detroit.jpg, tigers.jpg, kayak_trip.jpg, pabst.jpg, fall.jpg, statue.jpg, sunset.jpg, elephants.jpg, thailand_food.jpg" %}

-When I was a little kid, we would go on vacation and my parents would make me write in a journal to document our day.
+When I was a little kid, we would go on vacation and my parents would make us write in a journal to document our day.
 Of course, being a little kid I dreaded it, but a couple years ago I stumbled upon them.
 It felt like I relived every moment.
 I documented things I probably would have never remembered otherwise.
 Little did I know I would be inspiring my future 26 year old self.